GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 A common question: can I deduct what I give my parents from my taxable income?

-No. Per the Pradhan & Associates summary of the Finance Act 2081/82 and the Baker Tilly Nepal Tax Fact 2024/25, allowable deductions in Nepal cover retirement contributions, life and health insurance, education-loan interest, remote-area allowance, and medical allowance — and that is the full list.
-There is no parent-support deduction analogous to India's Section 80D for parental health insurance.
-The transfer is from post-tax income.
+No. Per the Pradhan & Associates summary of the Finance Act 2081/82 and the Baker Tilly Nepal Tax Fact 2024/25, allowable deductions in Nepal cover retirement contributions, life and health insurance, education-loan interest, remote-area allowance, and medical allowance.
+That is the full list.
+Nepal has no parent-support deduction analogous to India's Section 80D for parental health insurance.
+The transfer comes from post-tax income.

-What this means practically: the tax-efficient lever is your own CIT top-up, life-and-health-insurance premium, and PF/SSF — see the CIT vs PF vs SSF post.
+The practical takeaway: the tax-efficient lever is your own CIT top-up, life-and-health-insurance premium, and PF/SSF (see the CIT vs PF vs SSF post).
 Maxing those keeps more rupees inside your saving stack to support the household later.

 What you actually need to know